What are cohorts?

 Overriding the language

-If your application’s displayed language is determined by user account settings rather than the browser, you can manually override the language by specifying thelanguage
+If your application’s displayed language is determined by user account settings rather than the browser, you can manually override the language by specifying thelanguage parameter in adoraStart using an ISO 639-1 code (optionally with a country code):

 Adding User IDs

-To uniquely identify a user, include auid
+To uniquely identify a user, include auid argument in adoraStart:

-can be either a string or a number.
+uid can be either a string or a number.

 Adding Custom Cohort Data

-.
+Custom cohort data can be added using theuserCohorts field in adoraStart.
 This field accepts a set of arbitrary string key-value pairs for flexible segmentation.

-object to include adoraStart
+window object to include adoraStart.

 Bypassing sampling

 In some cases you may want to bypass sampling and ensure that a session is captured (e.g. if there are a cohort of users that are important to your business).
-This can be done by passing inbypassSampling: true
+This can be done by passing inbypassSampling: true when adoraStart is called.

-skips sampling, it is still subject to daily and monthly session caps.
+Although bypassSampling skips sampling, it is still subject to daily and monthly session caps.